AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: elaboration-graph.jpg

-GPS can detect elaboration cycles reported by build processes, and construct a visual representation of elaboration dependencies, in an :guilabel:`Elaboration Cycles` browser.
+GPS detects elaboration cycles reported by build processes and constructs a visual representation of elaboration dependencies in an :guilabel:`Elaboration Cycles` browser.

-This visual representation represents program units as items in the browsers, and direct dependencies between program units as links.
-All units involved in a dependency cycle caused by the presence of a pragma Elaborate_All (whether explicit or implicit) are also presented in the browser and connected by links with labels "body" and "with".
+This visual representation depicts program units as items in the browser and direct dependencies between program units as links.
+All units involved in a dependency cycle caused by the presence of a pragma Elaborate_All (whether explicit or implicit) are also presented and connected by links labeled "body" and "with".

 .. index:: preferences; browsers --> show elaboration cycles

 The preference :menuselection:`Browsers --> Show elaboration cycles` controls whether to automatically create a graph from cycles listed in build output.

-See also :ref:`browsers_features` for more capabilities of the GPS browsers.
+See also :ref:`browsers_features` for more capabilities of GPS browsers.